 This is perhaps the most common alternative to virgin paper.
 This type of paper is made from a high percentage of post-consumer waste – those paper items that we have thrown into the recycling bin.
-Buying stationery made from post-consumer waste ticks a number of environmental boxes by reducing the number of trees being used, it keeps paper out of landfill and it also saves energy too!
+Buying stationery made from post-consumer waste ticks a number of environmental boxes by reducing the number of trees used, it keeps paper out of landfills and it also saves energy too!

 This is similar to the cotton plant and uses 15-25% less energy than pine to make pulp.

 This fast-growing grass produces 4 to 5 times the fibre of the fastest-growing commercial tree species and is becoming increasingly popular for paper, and clothing products too.

 This alternative source uses agricultural waste, along with post-consumer waste to make paper.

 Organically grown cotton, grown in several colors, including green, brown, and white is another popular alternative.

 Eco-Friendly Paper Products – Paper, without trees, really?

 There is a wide variety of alternative ‘fibres’ that can work as an alternative to wood-pulp paper.
 Sources for tree-free paper include:

 - agricultural residues – for example, sugar cane bagasse, husks and straw.